wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/deployment-planning-healthcare/includes/2-healthcare-powered-deployment-planning.md

 The Microsoft Cloud for Health deployment process will configure Dynamics 365 Customer Service for the Patient Service Center app.

-The Digital Messaging add-on for Dynamics 365 component enables healthcare agents to interact using a variety of different communication methods with patients.
+The Digital Messaging add-on for Dynamics 365 component enables healthcare agents to interact using various different communication methods with patients.
 The Patient Service Center can be linked to the Microsoft Health Bot and the Patient Access portal to help automate and facilitate these conversations.

 The Digital Messaging add-on will need to be provisioned and have the various channels enabled to be able to deploy the Microsoft Cloud for Healthcare.